nameEqualsJared/CaptureDevelopment/README.md

 My many thanks [to the people over on r/learnprogramming](https://www.reddit.com/r/learnprogramming/comments/aggpbp/just_finished_my_first_chrome_extension_and_would/) who reviewed this code!
 I appreciate it immensely.

-Also, shoutout to my awesome sister who made the logo for me.
+Also, shoutout to my awesome sister for the logo.